readytensor/rt-tutorials-data-schema/README.md

 The `app/` folder in the repository contains the following:

 - `inputs/`: a folder containing an example schema file called `titanic_schema.json`.
 - `data_management/` contains a script called `schema_provider.py` which has the **BinaryClassificationSchemaReader** class.
 This class can be used to parse a data schema and extract relevant information from it.
+Directory also contains a script called `data_utils.py` which contains a function to read a json file with any name from a given directory.
 - `paths.py`: script contains variables which represent various paths to be used in the repository.
 - `run_script.py`: an example script that uses the **BinaryClassificationSchemaReader** class to parse an example schema file and print out information about the fields and features in the schema.

 ## Example Schema File

-An example schema file called `titanic_schema.json` is included in the `inputs` folder of this repository.
+An example schema file called `titanic_schema.json` is included in the `inputs/data_config` folder of this repository.
 The schema is created as per Ready Tensor specifications for the Binary Classification problem category.
 This file serves as an example of the format that a data schema can follow and provides a basis for users to create their own schema files for their own datasets.

 ## Usage